InvoxiPlayGames/mc-queueproxy/README.md

 - **targetOnline** - Whether the game server has online-mode enabled in server.properties. e.g. `true`
 - **webServicePort** - The port used for the web services of the proxy (fake session server for Minecraft 1.16+). e.g. `24464`
 - **maxPlayers** - The maximum players allowed in the game server at once. e.g. `20`
+- **connectionThrottleMs** - The number of milliseconds to enforce between connection attempts per IP address. e.g. `4000`
+- **connectionsPerIP** - The number of simultaneous connections to allow per IP address. e.g. `2`
 - **queueEnabled** - Enables the queue system of the proxy server.
 Disabling this means players will get kicked if the maxPlayers count is reached. e.g. `true`
 - **queueWorldTime** - The time of day to set the queue world to, to slightly adjust the colour the user sees. e.g. `13000`
 - **motds** - An array of text objects / arrays of text objects to use for the message of the day.
 See config-example.json for examples.